-The overall relative poverty rate based on disposable income simulated in EUROMOD slightly underestimates (by 6%) the one based on disposable income reported in EU-SILC (Table 4.10 in Annex 2).
+The overall relative poverty rate based on disposable income simulated in EUROMOD approximates quite well the one based on disposable income reported in EU-SILC (Table 4.10 in Annex 2).
 The differences are larger only with the lowest poverty line (40% of median equivalised household income) and in the case of elderly poverty.
-The latter can be affected by the oversimulation of the Housing allowances and Social assistance resulting in lower poverty rates simulated by EUROMOD.3
+The latter can be affected by the oversimulation of the Housing allowance resulting in lower poverty rates simulated by EUROMOD.2